angarsky/diveintopython/learn/classes/functions.md

 ## Fundamentals of Python Functions in a Class

 Python allows us to define functions inside a class.
 These functions are called methods, and they can access the attributes (variables) and methods of the class.
 A class constructor is a special method that is called when an object of a class is created.
-Here are some important concepts related to methods and functions in Python:

 ## Mastering the Python Class Constructor